Category Archives: Danish Royals

 Christian served as an officer in the Royal Danish Navy.
 Upon his retirement in 2006, after 40 years of service, he was officially adopted as the commander of the Danish Greenland Patrol with the rank of Lieutenant Commander.

-On February 27, 1971, Christian married Anne Dorte Maltoft-Nielsen (October 3, 1947 – January 2, 2014).
-As his brother Ingolf did three years previously, Christian did not seek the permission of King Frederik IX to marry, and therefore forfeited his succession rights and lost his royal title.
+On February 27, 1971, Christian married Anne Dorte Maltoft-Nielsen (1947 – 2014).
+Just like his brother Ingolf did three years previously, Christian did not seek the permission of King Frederik IX to marry.
+Therefore he forfeited his succession rights and lost his royal title.
 After his wedding, he was styled His Excellency Count Christian of Rosenborg.
 For a history of the title Count of Rosenborg, see Unofficial Royalty: The Danish Counts of Rosenborg.
 Count Christian and Countess Anne Dorte lived in a wing of the Sorgenfri Palace in Lyngby near Copenhagen.

 The couple had three daughters who are not in the Danish line of succession: